UNITN-KDI-2020/GeoSpatial-Domain-project/documentation/code documentation/README.md

-Documentation regarding the code produed in the "code" folder of the current repository.
+# Code documentation

+This directory contain the documentation about the code produce during the project, that it is contain inside the code folder.

+We divide the documentation in a Markdown file for each script present inside the folder